royangkr/Web3PhishingDemo/README.md

 - set `NFTcontractAddress` to the ERC1155 NFT contract address to be stolen
 - set `NFTtokenID` to the ERC1155 NFT tokenID to be stolen

-Configure what the dApp will do in `interact.js` by setting `action` and `thief` in lines 22-23.
-The StealOptions are explanined below:
+Configure `action` and `thief` in `interact.js` by setting  lines 22-23.
+The StealOptions are:
 - honestTransfer: transfers PBM tokens as user intended
-- stealPBM: drains users PBM balance to thief wallet
+- stealPBM: drains user's PBM balance to thief wallet
-- stealPBMbyApprove: grant thief approval of user's PBM
+- stealPBMbyApprove: grant thief approval to transfer user's PBM
-- stealMatic: steal users MATIC
+- stealMatic: steal user's MATIC
-- stealNFT: steal users NFT
+- stealNFT: steal user's NFT
-- stealNFTbyApprove: grant thief approval of user's NFTs
+- stealNFTbyApprove: grant thief approval to transfer user's NFTs

 ### References
 https://github.com/alchemyplatform/hello-world-part-four-tutorial